MattWindsor91/roslyn/concepts/docs/tour.md

 flexible, and scale easily to bounds relating multiple types in complex ways, but are more difficult to weave into an object-oriented system.

-.NET, Microsoft's ecosystem for managed code, is object-oriented at its core.
+.NET, Microsoft's managed code ecosystem, is object-oriented at its core.
 Since .NET 2.0, it has had a high-quality generic type system with subtype polymorphism based on classes---bundles of data and methods to operate on them---and _interfaces_---packs of method signatures that can be treated as subtypes for polymorphism.
-Interfaces deal with many of the same problems in bounded polymorphism as typeclasses, but inherit[^3] many limitations from subtype polymorphism:
+Interfaces deal with many of the same problems in bounded polymorphism as typeclasses, but inherit[^pun] many limitations from subtype polymorphism:

 - They can only constrain the members of one type---their subtype.